macdaddyaz/linux-fu/README.md

 where the VPN can be reconnected.
 Since no password is needed, then executing the commands should be at least somewhat faster, and typing your password wrong won't extend the process.

+To use, copy the file 'sudo/vpn' to `/etc/sudoers.d/`.
+Make sure the new file is owned by root, and that permissions are `0440`.